Robotics-Club-IIT-BHU/Robotics-Camp-2021/Basics of pyBullet/Week 1/README.md

 # Week 1
-The introductory part of the camp covers the following topics, evenly distributed into three subtasks folders above.
+The first week of the camp covers the following topics, evenly distributed into three subparts folders above.
 ## The topics are:

 * Introduction to simulations and need for simulation.